Rishabh044/arcade-ai/toolkits/google/REFERENCE.md

 ### ListEmailsByHeader
 Search for emails by header using the Gmail API.
-At least one of the following parametersMUST be provided: sender, recipient, subject, body.
+At least one of the following parameters MUST be provided: sender, recipient, subject, body.

 #### Parameters
 - `sender`*(string, optional)* The name or email address of the sender of the email